mard4/intromlproject/README.md

 #### Training

-You can check the `model_initializers` dictionary inside the `init_model` function in the `models_init.py` to see all the models implemented, copy and paste the name of the model you want to use, then open the `training-main.py` to set the training up.
+You can check the `models_initializers` dictionary inside the `init_model` function in the `models_init.py` file to see all the models implemented, copy and paste the name of the model you want to use, then open the `config.yaml` to set the training up.

 Paste in the variable `model_name` what you just copied, then edit the variables `root`, `img_folder` accordingly to your specific system path.
 Referring to the graph above, `img_folder` should be named as `CUB200-2011` or `Flowers102` etc, lastly `root` should be the system path up until the folder I suggested to you to call `ml`, which is the folder that contains the virtual environment, the datasets and the repository.